BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/01-Prerequisites.md

 - x86_64 or AARCH64 (ARM64) CPU
   - So-called "AI" laptops and desktops are not helpful.
 Mmojo Server (llama.cpp) for WSL uses NVIDIA GPUs when available.
 - 16 GB RAM
-  - Mmojo Server needs plenty of RAM to run an 8B paramter model.
+  - Mmojo Server needs plenty of RAM to run an 8B parameter model.
-  - 24 GB RAM or more will let you run other tasks comfortably while running an 8B paramter model.
+  - 24 GB RAM or more will let you run other tasks comfortably while running an 8B parameter model.
 - Windows 10/11 support WSL and have the feature enabled.

 **While these steps are similar for general stand-alone Debian / Ubunut Linux and may look workable for macOS, they are not intended for use on such systems.**